-“Man In Red Bandana” is a documentary film about the inspirational story of an American hero … Welles Remy Crowther.
-Welles worked on the 104thfloor of the South Tower and saved many people on September 11th.
-Tragically, he died that day but his heroics only became known eight months later as a result of an ordinary item … a red bandana.
+“Man In Red Bandana” is a documentary film about the inspirational story of an American hero - Welles Remy Crowther.
+Welles worked on the 104th floor of the South Tower and saved many people on September 11th.
+Tragically, he died that day but his heroics became known eight months later as a result of an ordinary item - a red bandana.

 The film re-traces Welles’ courageous actions that fateful day, and examines the many people (family, friends and strangers) who have been inspired by Welles’ actions and the unique ways in which they have honored him.

-The film is the debut effort of writer, director and producer Matthew J. Weiss.
+The film is the debut effort of writer and director Matthew Weiss.
 He first learned of Welles’ remarkable story over lunch with Jefferson Crowther, Welles’ father.
-Matthew Weiss was amazed and inspired.
+Matthew was amazed and inspired.
 He quickly decided that everyone should hear this story and obtained the Crowther’s permission and blessing to make Man In Red Bandana.
+Chad A. Verdi and Joshua Sason are signed on as producers.
+Gwyneth Paltrow is set to narrate, with Michelle Verdi exec-producing and Lyle Lovett performing an original song.

-Filming started in April 2011 and was completed toward the end of 2013.
-Our film crews have been in Nyack, Ontario, Canada, Atlanta, Georgia, New York City, Asbury Park, New Jersey, Orlando, Florida, Albany, New York, Newton, Massachusetts, among other places, all in an attempt to produce the most comprehensive piece about Welles ever made.
-Editing has been continuing for over a year and should be completed by the end of 2014.
-The film is scheduled to be completed in early 2015.
+Our film crews have been in Nyack, NY, Ontario, Canada, Atlanta, GA, New York, NY, Asbury Park, NJ, Orlando, FL, Albany, NY, Newton, MA, and Santa Monica, CA, among other places, all in an attempt to produce the most comprehensive piece about Welles ever made.
+The film is scheduled to be released in 2017.

 Welles Remy Crowther was born on Tuesday, May 17, 1977 at Lying-In Hospital, New York Hospital, NYC.
 From a very early age on he exhibited fine qualities.
 He was always polite and well-spoken even from a very early age.
 He was caring of others, especially his little sister, Honor, and very protective, with a strong sense of duty.
 He also was tremendously self-disciplined from a very early age.